 Thanks to parent and community support for Partners in Education, Terman will preliminarily receive $299,509 to support its students for the 2017-18 school year.
 These funds are used as follows:

 - Additional Compelling Electives — PiE dollars allow Terman to offer a wider array of electives so that kids can discover subjects they love in school and help reduce elective class size.
-PiE helps fund staffing for electives including choir, orchestra, drama, Money Matters, and art as well as a STEM pilot program after school
+PiE helps fund staffing for electives including choir, orchestra, drama, Money Matters, and art

 - Student Guidance and Support — PiE donations provide nearly all of the support for an additional counselor to maintain one counselor per grade level.
 This allows Terman counselors to move with the students from 6th through 8th grade, providing continuity and a deeper connection with individual students.
 Counselors also have the time to meet weekly with teacher teams to check in with teachers about students and help maintain student wellness and connections.
 PiE funds also help pay for work in the area of school climate and social kindness